selby-botany/georeference-quality-control/README.md

 The default order of columns is, from left to right: `accession-number`, `latitude`, `longitude`, `country`, `pd1`.
 Use the `--column-assignment` option to specify alternate column assignments.
+To add `pd2`, `pd3`, `pd4` and `pd5` to the set of political division columns, use the `--column-assignment` option to give their columns.
 The input file may contain other unused columns.
 They are ignored.

 ### Output File Format